Journal

 The view out the bedroom window with mountains in the background

-Construction cranes in the distance and an unusual dish tower building to the right which we will see again from the Golden Temple
+Construction cranes in the distance and an unusual dish tower building to the

 The devices covering the roofs are assumed to be solar water heaters